hirwaines/pl-assignment-1/README.md

    5. Join Operations: Retrieved data by joining tables (e.g., employees and their respective departments, employees and projects).

    ## Screenshots
-   aove are the codes and the screenshots of the SQL commands and their outputs uploaded in the file above .
+   above are the codes and the screenshots of the SQL commands and their outputs uploaded in the file above .